 Is this a competitive deck?
 I highly doubt it.
 It’s pretty slow and the earliest that you’ll get a creature online is turn 3.
 It is a Modern-legal deck, and if you were to open it up to Legacy, you could even replace the Rift Bolts with Chain Lightnings.
 I probably wouldn’t play this deck at a tournament, but at the kitchen table and other casual environments, I can see this deck being a fun way to win a game of Magic.
 Perhaps it won’t match up well with top burn decks piloted by Pro Tour players, but you can build this deck for about $100.
 Most of the deck are cards that you would play in a top-tier Modern burn deck anyway.
 So why not have a little fun and give this Fiery Gambit Wins strategy a try?

-If you have any suggestions on how to improve this deck, or have another crazy strategy you'd like us to look at, leave a comment or email us.
+If you have any suggestions on how to improve this deck, or have another crazy strategy you'd like us to look at, leave a comment below.